The Grand Bazaar is One of the Largest Covered Markets (Kapali Carsi) in the World:

 – Take a tram to Beyazit, Üniversite or Sirkeci.

-- The Grand Bazaar is around 15 minutes walk from the Hagia Sophia/Blue Mosque area.Hopefully these tips have been helpful.
+– The Grand Bazaar is around 15 minutes walk from the Hagia Sophia/Blue Mosque area.Hopefully these tips have been helpful.
 What do you think?